Design & Technology

 Year 9

 Graphics Branding: In this project students create their very own brand, designing and making CD covers, packaging, T-shirts and badges, with a professional software Illustrator.
 Students learn how to design and develop a logo by using various sources of visual stimuli.
 They are introduced to branding and how to launch a successful brand or idea.
-Students learn about the following areas: logos, target markets, iconic products, typography and colour awareness.
+Students learn about the following areas: logos, target markets, iconic products, typography and colour wheels.

 Key Stage 4